Teachers’ classroom management success requires consistency in classroom procedures, discipline management, teaching style, and homework assignments.

 1. Nobody is Perfect

 You can’t get everything right all the time.
 Even the best teachers make mistakes now and again.
 We are only human.
-You can only do your best, but you can improve your best through knowledgeable resources and ongoing experimentation.
+You can only do your best but can improve through knowledgeable resources and ongoing experimentation.
 Although we will inevitably make mistakes, be comforted in knowing we can always learn more and improve for next time.
 Maintaining routines in the classroom will help manage student behavior.

 2. Create a Classroom Environment to Prove Your Efforts